lonnievee123/credit-card-fraud-detection-spark/README.md

    - Aggregate and stratify the split in the training and the testing set

 3. **Feature Engineering**
-   - Apply VectorAssembler to build the features column
+   - You can use VectorAssembler to construct the features column

 4. **Modeling**
-   - Train RandomForestClassifier
+- Fit the data using RandomForestClassifier
-   - Evaluate with AUC (BinaryClassificationEvaluator)
+- Compute AUC (BinaryClassificationEvaluator)
-   - Display prediction vs. actual breakdown
+- Print the distribution of the predictions and the actual breakdown

 ## 📈 Result
 Achieved **AUC = 1.0** due to clean balancing and fraud separation.